You can apply for the major program in Political Science at the end of your second year in the Bachelor of Arts (BA) degree.

 Applying to the Major

-- is enrolled in the Faculty of Arts; has completed at least 54 credits of course work.
+- have completed at least 54 credits of course work;

-- has attained the minimum grade-point average established by the Department (this can vary annually, but it is typically around 65%)
+- have attained the minimum grade-point average established by the Department (this can vary annually, but it is typically around 65%)

-In order for a student to be admitted to the Major program for the 2021 Winter session, these requirements must be met by August 31.
-This means that if have not completed one or more of the prerequisite courses before the point of application, you will still be able to complete those courses in 2021S and still be admitted for 2021W.
+In order for a student to be admitted to the Major program for the 2023 Winter session, these requirements must be met by August 31.
+This means that if have not completed one or more of the prerequisite courses before the point of application, you will still be able to complete those courses in 2023S and still be admitted for 2023W.

-Please note that if you have completed fewer than 54 credits at the conclusion of 2020W, your year standing will remain at Year 2.
-This will affect your registration date for 2021W.
+Please note that if you have completed fewer than 54 credits at the conclusion of 2022W, your year standing will remain at Year 2.
+This will affect your registration date for 2023W.

 To graduate with a major in political science, students must complete at least 42 credits, but not more than 60 credits, of political science in their overall 120 credits of the Bachelor of Arts (BA) degree.